The Stevens Investment

 What are the eligibility requirements for The Stevens Investment?

-• U.S. citizen or permanent resident, first-time, first-year, full-time undergraduates entering Fall 2026 and beyond.
+• Are a U.S. citizen or permanent resident, first-time, first-year, full-time undergraduates entering Fall 2026 and beyond.

-• Students must apply and be admitted in the application round that they indicated at the time of application.
+• Are admitted in the application round indicated at the time of applying.

 • Submit the FAFSA and CSS Profile by the financial aid deadline for their application round (Early Decision I or II, Early Action or Regular Decision).